SDSU Entrepreneurship Curriculum

-But real entrepreneurship at San Diego State University is much more.
-We believe that entrepreneurship is vital to sustaining and growing our communities and adding jobs.
-And it starts with a strong blend of education and experiential learning that teaches you lifelong skills like problem solving, innovative and creative thinking, feasibility assessment, written and oral communication, team building and perhaps co-creation.
+At SDSU we believe entrepreneurship is vital to sustaining and growing our community.
+Our entrepreneurship programs incorporates a strong blend of education and experiential learning to teach students transferable skills.
+These skills include: problem solving, innovative and creative thinking, feasibility assessment, written and oral communication, and team building.

-With support from the university as a whole, the Lavin Entrepreneurship Center at San Diego State University and the faculty and leadership in the College of Business invite you to explore SDSU's undergraduate program and graduate program entrepreneurial programs.
+With support from the university as a whole, the Lavin Entrepreneurship Center at San Diego State University, faculty, and leadership in the College of Business invite you to explore SDSU's undergraduate program and graduate program entrepreneurial programs.

 Join us at San Diego State University and begin the journey on your entrepreneurial life.